 In this short film, Annie Norgarb exemplifies waking up grateful through her reverence for ordinary moments and deep appreciation for life exactly as it is.
 Her wisdom awakens inspiration to greet each season of life with presence, and to fully enjoy the extraordinary gift of living while we have the chance.

-Green Renaissance produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
+Reflections of Life produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
 We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate grateful living principles and practices.
 In this short film we hear from Annie Norgarb.

 Which part or parts of Annie’s story resonated with you the most?